 What do I receive once our photo session is done?

-After I’ve taken your photos, expect up to a 2 week turnaround for your photos (depending on your situation, could be more or less).
+After I’ve taken your photos, expect up to a 2 week turnaround for your photos (depending on your situation, could be more or less- usually much less).
 I can provide you with “teaser” photos for your audience so you can show a little sneak before they are done.

-When the photos are sent, you will receive the high resolution photos, web-friendly sized images and square cropped images.
-I do not provide RAW images (RAW is a file type of the original images I photograph) unless there are special circumstances.
+When the photos are sent, you will receive the high resolution photos, web-friendly sized images and square cropped images (if requested).
+I do not provide RAW images (RAW is a file type of the original images I photograph) unless special circumstances occur.

 I will edit the images how I would normally edit them for my own business (with the same presets), or I can do just the basic light/color correcting.
 This is another thing we will discuss in our initial consultation.

-I will send you with links to the gallery of digital images that you will have access to for 3 months.
+I will send you with links to the gallery of digital images that you will have access to for a month.